comunica/Article-ISWC2023-SolidQuery/content/solid.md

 that are relevant for query processing.
 We start by explaining the concept of data vaults and its implications on applications.
 Next, we explain the WebID, which is used for identifying users.
-Then, we discuss the Solid type index that improves data discovery.
+Then, we discuss the Solid type index; a structural property that improves data discovery.
 Finally, we list requirements for query processing within the Solid ecosystem.

 ### Data Vault